dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 3. **flag3? _This flag can be found in an excellent location to loot.
 After all, Administrators usually have pretty interesting things saved._**

-The user files on windows is saved in `C:\Windows\Users\<username>\`.
-Lets see if the flag can be found in any folder in that location.
+The user files on Windows are saved in `C:\Windows\Users\<username>\`.
+Let's see if the flag can be found in any folder in that location.

 ![Finding Flag on System 3|450](images/thm-blue/target-osint-6.png)